 It makes sense to start with the more generic hashtags as these will have high volumes of followers.
 It’s also a good way to experiment as you discover more niche or targeted hashtags that may work too.
 Find a few really popular hashtags that apply to your business and start attaching them more frequently to your posts.

-Subjects involving community of some sort may also have immense benefit, whether it’s a local or specialised interest such as gluten free food or Game of Thrones.
+Subjects involving community of some sort may also have immense benefit, whether it’s a local or specialised interest such as gluten-free food or Devon businesses.

 Here’s three key tactics for you to try: